 |50% or less||Red wood fiber, coco fiber, compost||Drainage & moisture|

-This is the best perlite with great volume you can get at Home Depot:
+Here's the best perlite with great volume at Home Depot:

 You can replace perlite with red wood fiber or cinder.
 Red wood helps keep the ants & termites away from your plants.
 So that's another bonus.